osg-htc/docs/docs/site-planning.md

 Depending on the VOs you want to support, additional data services may be necessary:

-- Some VOs elect to stream their larger input data from offsite using OSG's "StashCache" service.
+- Some VOs elect to stream their larger input data from offsite using OSG's [Data Federation](data/stashcache/overview.md).
-  This requires no services to be run by the site
+  User jobs can make use of the OSG Data Federation without any services at your site but you may wish to run one or more of the following services:
+    -    [Data Cache](data/stashcache/run-stashcache-container.md) to further reduce load on your connection to the WAN.
+    -    [Data Origin](data/stashcache/run-stash-origin-container.md) to allow local users to stage their data into the OSG Data Federation.
 - The largest sites will additionally run large-scale data services such as a "storage element".
   This is often required for sites that want to support more complex organizations such as ATLAS or CMS.